dalesgit/zettelkasten/wholehearted-faith-notes-1-to-40.md

 Highlight (pink) \- 2\.
 My Wicked Little Heart > Page 40

-Anne Lamott has chronicled the meanderings of the heart as well as anyone, and as she famously puts it, “The opposite of faith is not doubt, but certainty.”6
+Anne Lamott has chronicled the meanderings of the heart as well as anyone, and as she famously puts it, “**The opposite of faith is not doubt, but certainty.**”6
+## where stone becomes flesh
 Bookmark - 3.
 Where Stone Becomes Flesh > Page 41

 Bookmark - 3.
 Where Stone Becomes Flesh > Page 42

 Highlight (pink) \- 3\.
 Where Stone Becomes Flesh > Page 42

-“There’s a Hasidic teaching, from Rebbe Nachman of Breslov: ‘There’s nothing as whole as a broken heart,’” Burger explained.
+“There’s a Hasidic teaching, from Rebbe Nachman of Breslov: ‘**There’s nothing as whole as a broken heart**,’” Burger explained.
 “In these traditions, you cultivate a broken heart\[,\] which is very different from depression or sadness.

 Part Two: Essays on the Christian Life
+## Beginning again with Love
 Highlight (pink) \- 7\.
 Beginning Again with Love > Page 84

-Adam and Eve is etiological, explaining how things came to be.
+[[Adam and Eve]] is etiological, explaining how things came to be.
 It describes in fanciful, nonliteral terms why childbirth is painful and why farming is hard and why snakes crawl on the ground.
 It helped the people of Israel understand why they needed the law of the Torah.
 It serves as an epic coming- of- age tale.
 It’s not a story about how humans lost their worth; it’s a story about how humans lost their innocence.
 And most important, it’s not a story about how God turned away from creation but rather a story about how God, in God’s relentless way, moved toward creation while giving people the freedom to make choices, to test boundaries, to rebel, to wreak havoc, to grow up.

 Highlight (blue) \- 7\.
 Beginning Again with Love > Page 85

-The stories we tell about ourselves matter, and if the primary story we tell about ourselves is that, ever since the garden, our sin nature makes us incapable of doing good and unworthy of love and belonging, then we will live like people who are incapable of doing good and unworthy of love and belonging.
+The stories we tell about ourselves matter, and if the primary story we tell about ourselves is that, ever since the garden, our sin nature makes us incapable of doing good and unworthy of love and belonging, then we will live like people who are incapable of doing good and unworthy of love and belonging. [[Stories we tell about ourselves]]

 Highlight (blue) \- 7\.
 Beginning Again with Love > Page 86

 In my experience, centering my worldview and ethics around the inherent worth and belovedness of all of creation makes me even more attuned to the seriousness of doing harm to God’s beloved.
-It makes me even more aware of my own capacity for destruction and desecration.
+It makes me even more aware of my own capacity for destruction and desecration. [[Goodness of creation]]

 Highlight (orange) \- 7\.
 Beginning Again with Love > Page 86

-Centering our conversations about sin around God’s love rather than our depravity raises the stakes, for it means that salvation isn’t just about managing our own personal sins; it’s also about restoring health and wholeness to all of creation.
+Centering our conversations about sin around [[God’s love]] rather than our depravity raises the stakes, for it means that salvation isn’t just about managing our own personal sins; it’s also about restoring health and wholeness to all of creation.